Skip to main content

 Scope and Content

 Finally, this collection contains the research photographs of Gala Chamberlain, who served as trustee of the Ann Baumann Trust following Ann Baumann's death in 2011.
-Most of these photographs were taken between 1972 and 2012 in support of Chamberlain's publication of the catalogue raisonné of Baumann's color woodcuts.
-Her research photographs include color prints, a significant number of color slides and transparencies, and negatives of Baumann's artwork, primarily his woodcuts and paintings.
+Most of these photographs were taken between 1980 and 2012 as research for the catalogue raisonné of Gustave Baumann's color woodcuts.
+Chamberlain's photographs include a substantial number of color slides and transparencies, color prints, and negatives of Baumann's artwork, primarily his woodcuts and paintings, as well as copy negatives of photographs in Gustave, Jane, and Ann Baumann's personal collections.
 In addition to being used for research purposes, some of these images may have been used in the published version of the catalogue raisonné.

 Dates